-\paragraph{Natural evolution strategies.} Natural evolution strategies (NES) \cite{Wierstra2008, Sun:2009:ENE:1569901.1569976} implement \eqref{eq:cmamean} as well, but use a Cholesky decomposition of $C$ as parametrization for the update of the variance parameters.
+Natural evolution strategies (NES, \citealt{Wierstra2008, Sun:2009:ENE:1569901.1569976}) implement \eqref{eq:cmamean} as well, while using a Cholesky decomposition of $C$ as the parametrization for the update of the variance parameters.
 The resulting update that replaces \eqref{eq:cmacov} is neither particularly elegant nor numerically efficient.
-However, the most recent xNES \cite{Glasmachers2010} chooses an ``exponential'' parametrization depending on the current parameters.
-This leads to an elegant formulation where the additive update in exponential parametrization becomes a multiplicative update for $C$ in \eqref{eq:cmacov}.
+The more recent xNES \citep{Glasmachers2010} chooses an ``exponential'' parametrization that naturally depends on the current parameters.
+This leads to an elegant formulation where the additive update in exponential parametrization becomes a multiplicative update for $C$.
 With $C=AA^\T$, the matrix update reads